coopeeo/website/README.md

-# website
+# Cooper's Website

-This template should help get you started developing with Vue 3 in Vite.
+This is my website!

 ## Recommended IDE Setup